jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.txt

 MIDIUtils.MIDI_InitializeTake(take, enforceargs = true)
 --[[
-    MIDI_InitializeTake: gather the events in a MediaItem_Take* for use with MIDIUtils.
+    MIDI_InitializeTake: gather the events in a MediaItem_Take for use with MIDIUtils.
 Practically, this call is optional -- API calls will automatically call MIDI_InitializeTake internally if the provided take is not already prepared.
 The optional 'enforceargs' argument can be used to disable API argument type enforcement for efficiency in production code.

     Arguments:
-      take: the MediaItem_Take* provided by REAPER
+      MediaItem_Take take: the MediaItem_Take provided by REAPER

     Return value: none
 --]]